sudomateo/website/content/gear/index.md

 try a split keyboard.
 At the time the Moonlander just released so it was a good time to give it a go.
 I also really liked ZSA's stance on sustainability which they discussed more on [Changelog Interviews #608](https://changelog.fm/608).
-Unfortunately I don't have long fingers so I found the concave design of the Kinesis Advantage360 to be more comfortable for me so I ordered a custom one from Upgrade Keyboards.
+I don't have long fingers so I found the concave design of the Kinesis Advantage360 to be more comfortable.
+I ended up ordering a custom one from Upgrade Keyboards.
 I love this thing.
 I would skip all the other keyboards I've tried and go directly to a concave, split layout if I started again.
 I have a grey model with blank keycaps and lubed TTC Silent Bluish White V2 switches.

 ### Logitech MX Master 3S